Pull to refresh

 Q1 FY2026 beat expectations: Azure 40% growth beat 37% guidance; disclosed $250B incremental OpenAI Azure contract; Fairwater 2GW Wisconsin facility announced; managing $3.1B quarterly net losses from OpenAI investment

-The four largest cloud providers—Microsoft, Meta, Alphabet, and Amazon—are tracking toward over $720 billion in combined artificial intelligence (AI) infrastructure spending for 2026, up sharply from $410 billion in 2025.
-All four reported first-quarter results on April 29, 2026, providing the first detailed test of whether AI revenues are keeping pace with record capital expenditure.
-Microsoft delivered the clearest signal: revenue of $77.7 billion (up 18% year-over-year), with Azure cloud growth of 40%—above the 37% it had guided—and earnings per share of $4.13 against analyst estimates of $3.67.
-Microsoft also disclosed that OpenAI has committed $250 billion in incremental Azure cloud service contracts, a figure that simultaneously validates Microsoft's infrastructure bet and deepens its financial exposure to OpenAI's monetization path.
-Quarterly capex came in at $34.9 billion, putting Microsoft on pace to exceed its $110–120 billion annual guidance if spending holds.
+The four largest cloud providers—Microsoft, Meta, Alphabet, and Amazon—are tracking toward over $720 billion in combined AI infrastructure spending for 2026, up sharply from $410 billion in 2025.
+All four reported first-quarter results on April 29, 2026.
+Microsoft delivered the clearest signal: $77.7 billion in revenue (up 18% year-over-year), Azure cloud growth of 40% (above its 37% guidance), and earnings per share of $4.13 versus analyst estimates of $3.67.

 AI takes over code authorship at major tech firms